Filter Options

 2

-“There is no shortage of accommodation in the Masai Mara.
+“There is no shortage of accommodations in and around the Masai Mara.
 There are lodges and camps to suit everybody.
 There is a big range of prices too.
 To keep costs down, you could choose to stay just outside the reserve where camps are usually a bit cheaper.
 As the reserve is unfenced, you might still see wildlife at your accommodation.
 It will probably take a bit longer to get to where the best wildlife viewing is than if you stay inside the reserve.
 Therefore, budget permitting, it might be more time-efficient to stay inside the reserve on a very short trip.
 Mid-range and luxury lodges inside the Masai Mara vary in size and style.
 Some are larger hotels offering all the mod cons, while others are intimate rustic tented camps blending into the environment.
 The latter might be basic in terms of facilities, but the food and service are usually of the highest standard.
 Camping is always an option too.
 This is perhaps the best way to really feel immersed in the bush.
 Specialized operators offer very good camping trips and you’ll be surprised at how comfortable they are.
 Unless you opt for a participatory tour where you could be allocated some chores, the tour crew takes care of everything, including providing hearty meals around a fire.
 Note though that on a 2-day safari, a lodge stay might be more time-efficient.”

 3